 State Museum of Prehistory in Halle [PDF, 15 MB]

-You can also order the high-quality paper folding cards directly from us free of charge by e-mail.
+You can also order the high-quality paper folding maps directly from us free of charge via email.

 The download exhibition takes a new approach to communication in the museum and exhibition world.
 With a click of the mouse a poster exhibition on the Sky Disc and the Sky Paths can be downloaded free of charge.
 The printouts can be the basis for your own small presentation and are particularly interesting for schools, societies, and public institutions.
 The exhibition should be available in at least two languages (German and English).